ShehzadMohammed/Review-Trackers-Project/README.md

 # Review-Trackers-Project

+#### This Project was LOTS FUN thank you guys so much!
+Any criticisms and feedback is really appreciated.
+###### Note: Everything here has been done with this being a interview project in mind even this readme file.
+And, of course, in practice there would better commits more granular/meticulous with better descriptions and well-tested.

 ### Description
 Trunk-Based Development in a MonoRepo thus so many testing commits since this is a rushed one-day project.
 Essentially, we have four workflows ~
 - Docker-workflow: Builds and pushes docker file to a public dockerhub account